xsb/dog/README.md

 ## Installing Dog

-If you are on OSX you can simply install it using brew:
+If you are on macOS you can install Dog using brew:

 ```
 brew tap dogtools/dog
 brew install dog
 ```

-If you have your golang environment set up, a simple:
+If you have your golang environment set up, you can use:

 ```
 go get github.com/dogtools/dog